loki3/flexagonator/docs/readme.md

 * [Flex notation](flex-notation.md): The notation used to describe a series of flexes on a flexagon.
 * [Scripting](script.md): How to run scripts for creating and flexing specific flexagons.
 * [Drawing APIs](draw-apis.md): APIs used for drawing folded or unfolded flexagons.
+* [Atomic theory](atomic-theory.md): Describes the low level details of how flexagons operate.

 ## Features